hyperfiddle/electric-fiddle/src/docs_site/blog/y20250123_waveform.md

-# Waveform demo — Electric Clojure
+# On the state space of CRUD apps vs visual tools — Electric Clojure

 *by Dustin Getz, 2025 Jan 22*

-Server-streamed waveform demo in [Electric Clojure](https://github.com/hyperfiddle/electric).
+We're going to use this Server-streamed waveform demo to explore three connected topics.

+1. The implementation with [Electric Clojure](https://github.com/hyperfiddle/electric).
 Not bad for <50 LOC!
+2. A surprising learning about the state space of CRUD apps as compared to visual tools
+3. Efficient virtual scroll with differential dataflow

 !target[docs-site.blog.waveform0/Waveform0]()